Even poop is cute at Japanese museum that encourages play

-YOKOHAMA, Japan (AP) — Japan’s culture of cute makes no exceptions for poop.
+YOKOHAMA, Japan — Japan’s culture of cute makes no exceptions for poop.
 It gets a pop twist at the Unko Museum in Yokohama near Tokyo.

-Here, the poop is artificial, nothing like what would be in a toilet, and comes in twisty ice cream and cupcake shapes, in all colors and sizes.
+Here, the poop is artificial — nothing like what would be in a toilet — and comes in twisty ice-cream and cupcake shapes, in all colors and sizes.

 “The poops are colorful and come out nicely in photos,” said Haruka Okubo, a student visiting part of the museum devoted to all-important selfies.
 “The shape is so round and cute.”